tommason14/autochem/README.md

 sh install.sh
 ```

+Then reload your shell with `source ~/.bashrc` or `source ~/.zshrc`.

-Note the `install.sh` scripts installs the python numpy and pandas packages through pip by assuming you have a `python3` executable available.
+Note that the `install.sh` scripts installs the python numpy and pandas packages through pip by assuming you have a `python3` executable available.

 # Example Usage